 - Complementary and alternative therapies for vaginal cancer

 - Treatment options by stage and type of vaginal cancer

 - More treatment information for vaginal cancer

 Surgery is usually only used for small stage I tumors and for cancers that were not cured by radiation.
 Surgery is not often used to treat squamous cell cancers of the vagina, but it is used for sarcomas and melanomas.

 The extent of the surgery depends on the size and stage of the cancer.

 In this procedure, the surgeon removes the cancer along with a surrounding rim of normal tissue.
 This is sometimes called a wide excision.
 For VAIN, a local excision may be all that is needed.
 For small stage I cancers, treatment may include a radical wide local excision along with a procedure to evaluate the lymph nodes.

 Vaginectomy is surgery to remove the vagina.
-If only part of the vagina is removed, it is called a partial vaginectomy.
-If the entire vagina is removed, it is called a total vaginectomy.
-A radical vaginectomy is when the vagina is removed along with the supporting tissues around it.
+If only part of the vagina is removed, it’s called a partial vaginectomy.
+If the entire vagina is removed, it’s called a total vaginectomy.
+A radical vaginectomy is removal of the vagina along with the supporting tissues around it.

 Vaginal cancer is most often found in the upper part of the vagina (near the cervix), so removing the cancer sometimes means also removing the cervix.
 If only the cervix is removed (leaving the rest of uterus behind), the operation is called a trachelectomy.
 This operation is rarely used to treat vaginal cancer.